chromaui/chromatic-docs/README.md

 3. [ctrl + o] then [return] to save
 4. `$ source .bashrc`
 5. Try installing jekyll again or continue on
+6. On an M1 mac, you might have to run `bundle update ffi sassc`

 ## Running the site